andreygorbachev/calendar/README.md

 As we are doing some caching inside calendar we throw an exception if one checks for a business day before "from" or after "until".

 # roadmap
-1) make count_business_days a lot more efficient (either cache business days per month/year or utilise vector<bool> more)
-2) maybe do better for rule based calendars (until date does not make sense in this case)
+1) maybe do better for rule based calendars (until date does not make sense in this case)
-3) consider again how caching should be implemented in a multithread case
+2) consider again how caching should be implemented in a multithread case